If You Ever Get Hired to Wash Small Aircraft, Here’s What to Use

 When detailing a small airplane, the recommended detergent to use is Pro-Blend.

-Pressure and flow rating recommendation varies with the technique used
+The pressure and flow rating recommendation varies with the technique used.

-Do not bring the nozzle closer than four inches from the surface.
+Do not bring the nozzle closer than 4 inches from the surface.

 Pricing varies widely.
 Determine how much you want to make per hour and price accordingly.